CII FOUNDATION

 Early Childhood Education

 The early years of a child's life are critical.
-These years determine a child's survival and thriving in life and lay the foundations for their learning and holistic development.
-Multiple researches have demonstrated that maximum brain development occurs between the ages of 0-5 and that quality early childhood education (ECE) is critical in determining a child's life outcomes in terms of health and income levels.
+Multiple pieces of research have demonstrated that maximum brain development occurs between the ages of 0-5 and that quality early childhood education (ECE) is critical in determining a child's life outcomes in terms of health and income levels.
 Further evidence also links the importance of ECE to social returns such as lower crime rates and better citizenship.

 For more details, visit www.ciifoundation.in